holyjak/static-jsfexpression-validator/README.md

 ### Version 0.9.8

+UNDER DEVELOPMENT ...

+### Version 0.9.7

 - Fix: Do actually check EL for a method binding (before the check succeeded even if the method didn't exist) (however we check only the name of the method, not the type and number of parameters)
 - New: Support for Facelets (stil somehow limited)

-### Version 0.9.7

-- Autodetection of method bindingin JSF 1.2+ (based on the tag attribute's type being javax.el.MethodExpression; before we decided what it it just based on the attribute name)
+- Autodetection of method binding in JSP-based JSF 1.2+ (based on the tag attribute's type being javax.el.MethodExpression; before we decided what it is just based on the attribute name)
 - Report all functions found (for they are not really validated); see net.jakubholy.jeeutils.jsfelcheck.ResultsReporter.printWarningAboutUncheckedFunctions

 ### Version 0.9.6